railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 ### 1. Download RailsInstaller

 Go to the <a href="http://railsinstaller.org" target="_blank">RailsInstaller</a>
-page and click "Download the Kit"—the OS X version will automatically be downloaded for you.
+page and click your Mac OS X version under "Mac Downloads".
 Don't worry about watching the video; we have all the directions you need here.

 ### 2. Start the Installation